heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 The teaching staff might ask you to change the scope of your practical work if it is too complex or too simple.

+**Please do it a soon as possible, even if you do not have a clear idea yet as it will help us to plan the practical work review and feedback session.**

 ## Grading criteria

 - 0 point - The work is not done